Tensor products of multimatroids and a Brylawski-type formula for the transition polynomial: Delta-matroids

 If $e$ is either a coloop or a loop of $D$, then one of $D\ba e$ and $D/e$ is defined.
 In this case, we define whichever of $D\ba e$ and $D/e$ is so far undefined by setting $D\ba e = D/e$.
 It is easy to check that both $D\ba e$ and $D/e$ are delta-matroids.

-Let $D=(E,\mathcal F)$ be a delta-matroid.
+Let $D:=(E,\mathcal F)$ be a delta-matroid.
 For a subset $A$ of $E$, the \emph{twist} of $D$ by $A$, denoted by $D*A$, is given by $(E,\{X\bigtriangleup A: X\in\mathcal{F}\})$.
 It is straightforward to show that $D*A$ is indeed a delta-matroid.

 Given an element $e$ in $E$, following~\cite{zbMATH05982480}, we define the \emph{loop complement} of $D$ by~$e$, which we denote by $D+e$, to be the pair $(E,\mathcal{F}')$, where Thus a set $A$ not containing $e$ is in $\mathcal F'$ if and only it is in $\mathcal F$, and a set $A$ containing $e$ is in $\mathcal F'$ if and only if precisely one of $A$ and $A-\{e\}$ is in $\mathcal F$.
 If $e_1, e_2\in E$, then $(D+e_1)+e_2=(D+e_2)+e_1$, and so for a subset $A$ of $E$ we can unambiguously define the loop complement $D+A$ of $D$ by $A$, by forming the loop complement with respect to each element of $A$ in turn.
 The set of delta-matroids is not closed under loop complementation.
-A delta-matroid $D=(E,\mathcal{F})$ is said to be \emph{vf-safe} if the application of every sequence of twists and loop complements results in a delta-matroid.
+A delta-matroid is said to be \emph{vf-safe} if the application of every sequence of twists and loop complements results in a delta-matroid.
+Any delta-matroid that may be obtained from a delta-matroid $D$ by a sequence of twists and loop complementations is said to be a $\emph{twisted dual}$ of $D$.

-It was been shown in~\cite{zbMATH05982480} that the operations of twisting $\ast e$ and loop complementation $+e$ with respect to an element $e$ are involutions and can be used to define an action of the symmetric group $S_3$ on the set of vf-safe delta-matroids.
-The relevance of this for us is that there is a third involution, $+e\ast e+e=\ast e+e\ast e$, which we denote by $\barr{\ast}e$.
-For a vf-safe delta-matroid $D$ with element $e$, we use $D\barr{\ast} e$ to denote the delta-matroid $D+e\ast e+e$.
+It was been shown in~\cite{zbMATH05982480} that the operations of twisting ${}\ast e$ and loop complementation ${}+e$ with respect to an element $e$ are involutions and can be used to define an action of the symmetric group $S_3$ on the set of vf-safe delta-matroids.
+The relevance of this for us is that there is a third involution, ${}+e\ast e+e={}\ast e+e\ast e$, which we denote by ${}\barrast e$.
+For a vf-safe delta-matroid $D$ with element $e$, we use $D\barrast e$ to denote the delta-matroid $D+e\ast e+e$.